demisto/content-docs/content-repo/extra-docs/packs/Change_Management.md

 - Microsoft Graph Mail
 - Microsoft Graph Mail Single User

-In the change management pack there are 4 out-of-the-box classifiers, one for each mail integration:
+In the **Change Management** pack there are the following 4 out-of-the-box classifiers, one for each mail integration:

 - EWS change management
 - Gmail change management